Bourkekev/ms4-power-fitness-gym/README.md

  - To learn about Stripe and webhooks.
  - To learn more about passing data from the font-end to the back-end and vice-versa, using AJAX and JSON.
  - To learn to deploy the web app through Heroku, and store media on Amazon Web Services.
+ - Using a virtual environment on a local computer.